ulises-jeremias/dotfiles/README.md

 cd ./playground/vagrant/<os>/

 # start the VM
-vagrant up
+./playground/bin/run --vagrant

 # provision the VM
-vagrant provision
+./playground/bin/run --vagrant --provision

+# remove the VM
+./playground/bin/run --vagrant --remove

-# to access the VM
+# use -h to know more about the available options
-vagrant ssh
 ```

 ## Repository Structure